onurmacit/imdb-clone-backend/README.md

 Currently, there is no deployment pipeline.
 This project is focused on the development and testing phase, with Dockerized local development and CI integration through GitHub Actions.

 ## Latest Changes
-The most recent update to the project includes integrating Cloudinary for handling media storage.
-Now, images can be uploaded and stored securely in Cloudinary, instead of being saved locally.
+- **Pagination Added:** The movie list now supports pagination, making it easier to navigate through large datasets.
+- **Movie and Rating Models:** The project now includes dedicated models for Movie and Rating with serializers for easy data handling.
+- **Frontend Updates:** HTML, CSS, and JavaScript files were added for a responsive frontend displaying movie information such as titles, ratings, and posters.
+- **Cloudinary Integration:** Cloudinary has been integrated for handling media uploads (movie posters) efficiently.
+- **Backend Improvements:** Enhanced movie list API and improved Cloudinary upload method for seamless media storage.

 ## Contributing
 Contributions are welcome!
 Please follow these steps: